lightrush/framework-laptop-formula/README.md

 ### `touchpad-suspend-workaround`

 The `touchpad-suspend-workaround` state applies a workaround for the occasional touchpad (driver?) malfunction after suspend.
 It adds a hook to the systemd's sleep system which unloads the `i2c_hid` kernel module prior to suspend and loads it back on resume.
-This is new and I haven't confirmed if it resolves the issue but so far I haven't encountered it after adding it.
+Alternatively you could disable PS2 emulation from the BIOS, however that would would leave you without touchpad in operating systems that do not understand HID like Windows Setup.

 ### `vmware-graphics-acceleration`